OliveiraRyan/ryanoliveira.ca/README.md

 * Add a profile pic on top of the name at the top of the page
 * Make an *Impossible List* section
   * Have the list in a JSON and have it auto-formatted on the page
-* particles-js hangs *slightly* below screen height.
-Not really noticeable, but can be changed to be more precise
 * Make the sidebar more pretty
   * Possibly have icons beside each list item
   * Different color scheme?